ojhaujjwal/blog-openapi-for-contract-testing/README.md

 ### Why 400 for request matching the OpenAPI spec
 If you are really trying to use OpenAPI to it's full capability, your clients should ideally use OpenAPI spec as the first class citizen for integrating to your API.
 You may not able to control this if you have a public API, but you may have a say on this if you are exposing API to consumers at least within your company.
-I think it's totally fair to respond with 4xx because the client didn't meet the **contract** when sending the request. `400 Bad Request` means the server recived a request which it couldn't really understand or parse.
+I think it's totally fair to respond with 4xx because the client didn't meet the **contract** when sending the request. `400 Bad Request` means the server received a request which it couldn't really understand or parse.

 ## Using OpenAPI generated API client